Enochthedev/Toluthedev/README.md

-I'm a computer science major currently.
+I'm currently an undergrad majoring in computer science.
 I work mainly with python but I'm quite flexible (if need be) on any project I take on.
 My main focus on any project is the back-end

 * 🌍  I'm based in Lagos, Nigeria
 * 🖥️  See my portfolio at [Toluthedev](http://enochthedev.github.io/portfolio/)